Discography

 The Fat Of The Land Delay

 Ever wondered why 'The Fat Of The Land' was delayed?
-Liam admitted in a recent interview that the main cause of the late arrival of Fat Of The Land was due to the game 'Tomb Raider'.
+Liam has admitted in a several interviews that the main cause of the late arrival of Fat Of The Land was due to the game 'Tomb Raider'.

 Fastest-Selling Dance Album